Christ-Kevin/productPreview/README.md

 ## What I learned

 A very easy project to keep updated with the Frontend Mentor projects and remember the basics!
+I've written all stuff that I learned in the comments of my css

 ## Useful resources